ImmortalProgrammer/iWeatherify/README.md

 * vue.config.js is a config file that allows the website to run property

+* the .env file should be updated with the appropriate info.
+Example for: VUE_APP_WEB_DOMAIN=https://www-student.cse.buffalo.edu/CSE442-542/2023-Spring/cse-442a

 # Instructions

 * Ensure that your repository is on node version 12.22.12 and npm version 6.14.6 before building your project:

+* For the database, preferably use mySQL.
+Here's a link to a clone of the empty database with all the settings preconfigured: https://file.io/XNB4dc6vhqGP

+* For the backend/security.php file.
+In the "$allowed_origins" array data structure, make sure you add the website where you're hosting this project into the allowed origins

+* Ensure you have an empty uploads folder in the directory of which you put the deployed website

+* Do the same as above, just for the backend directory.

+* Make sure you fill in the environmental variables in .env.
+I left some comments as guidance

+* You will need an API key from openweathermap.org.
+You will need the PRO edition API key.

 ### To install npm version 6.14.6 for your repository:
 * npm i npm@6.14.6